 Traditional descriptive grammars report of a great oscillation of article use before the possessive construction, where the possessor is either marked by nominative or by dative case.
 However, on closer inspection, the head of the possessive construction as a whole, i.e. the possessed noun itself never takes an article.
 The determiners appearing in phrase initial position always belong to the possessor noun phrase only, and, accordingly, are subject to the same distributional rules as in non-possessed contexts.
 If they are common nouns with an individual reading, they must have an article as a rule (see (22)-(23)).
+The article is banned in well-defined cases: if the whole noun phrase is vocative (24), the possessor is a proper name or a noun with a unique referent (25), or the possessor expression itself is possessed, like in (26).

-- (22) az gyermek-nek lelk-é-t [Matt 2,20] the child-DAT soul-POSS-ACC 'the soul of the child' - (23) az papok fedelm-i-hez [Matt 26:57] the priests chiefs-POSS.PL-ALL 'to the chiefs of the priests'
+- (22) az gyermek-nek lelk-é-t [Matt 2,20] the child-DAT soul-POSS.3SG-ACC 'the soul of the child' - (23) az papok fedelm-i-hez [Matt 26:57] the priests chiefs-POSS.PL-ALL 'to the chiefs of priests'